sphinx-doc/sphinx/doc/domains.rst

    are modified), side effects, and possible exceptions.
 A small example may be provided.

-.. rst:directive:: .. py:class:: name[(signature)]
+.. rst:directive:: .. py:class:: name
+                   .. py:class:: name(parameters)

    Describes a class.
-The signature can include parentheses with parameters which will be shown as the constructor arguments.
+The signature can optionally include parentheses with parameters which will be shown as the constructor arguments.
 See also :ref:`signatures`.

    Methods and attributes belonging to the class should be placed in this